-- a rail passenger terminal and covered platform trackside, and interior connection to a covered bus transfer point at grade level; - 8. improved Greenway frontage, with visual and physical access into the site from Main St. as part of the Greenway's presence on this main artery; - 9. sequence of spaces from public to semi-pubic to semiprivate to private; and, - 10. buildings that encourage use of the Greenway and express both the open space and their presence in the Allen Creek valley.
+- southbound Main St.) and limited ground level vehicular parking access from Main St.; - a rail passenger terminal and covered platform trackside, and interior connection to a covered bus transfer point at grade level; - 8. improved Greenway frontage, with visual and physical access into the site from Main St. as part of the Greenway's presence on this main artery; - 9. sequence of spaces from public to semi-pubic to semiprivate to private; and, - buildings that encourage use of the Greenway and express both the open space and their presence in the Allen Creek valley.